 Call the Midwife is a memoir, but it's really just a series of vignettes about various midwifery clients the author saw over a period of years in a very poor district of London immediately after World War II.
 It's very well written, and the audiobook is excellently narrated.
 The only thing I didn't love about it was that I missed the overarching story that most of the other books on my list have.
 I missed a compelling start, middle, and end.
 For what it is, Call the Midwife does have lovely characters and stories, and I found myself both laughing and crying at different times.
 I think there's also a tv show, maybe on Netflix?, based on this book and the others in the series.

-I love Sally Clarkson, and the only thing that would make this book better is if she were the narrator.
+I love Sally Clarkson, and the only thing that would make Own Your Life better is if she were the narrator.
 As it is, this is a non-fiction book about life, about doing it the right way with God's help and living out your purpose with honor, integrity, and conviction.
 Sally is a popular Christian author and speaker, and she writes from a place of deep peace and contentment.
 I never miss anything she writes.

 Okay, Robin.
 This is the only book on the list that I didn't finish.
 I love Robin Williams.
 I remember him on Mork & Mindy way back when, and I respected him all through the years.
 I thought I would love getting to know him better through this biography.
 Trouble is that he wasn't the wholesome Mork or the perfect Genie that I wanted him to be.
 He was vulgar and lecherous, among other things.
 So I guess the reason I didn't like this book and eventually quit listening is that it brought a larger than life man I respected and admired down to the status of fallible human, and I didn't like that one bit.